At a Glance

 ✨Know Your Technical Skills

 Make sure you can confidently discuss your experience with machine tools and precision components.
-Be prepared to explain specific techniques you've used in previous roles, as this will demonstrate your expertise and suitability for the position.
+Be prepared to explain specific techniques you've used in previous roles, as this will demonstrate your expertise.

 ✨Showcase Your Problem-Solving Abilities